Azamatsksstv/CommandPromptProject/README.md

 # CommandPromptProject

-This project you can use like Command Prompt, move between dirs, creater, delete, rename dirs, read .txt, .md files.
+This project you can use like Command Prompt, move between dirs, create, delete, rename dirs, read .txt, .md files.